HL7/fhir-skin-wound-ig/source/pages/usecase-originate.md

 ### RLE Data Storage
 The expectation here is that the generated RLE data FHIR instances will be:
-* #2 - one [AuditEvent](http://hl7.org/fhir/R4/ehrsrle/ehrsrle-auditevent.html) and one [US Core Provenance (R4)] instance for each corresponding WAT data FHIR resource created, and
+* #2 - one [AuditEvent](http://hl7.org/fhir/R4/ehrsrle/ehrsrle-auditevent.html) and one [US Core Provenance (R4)] instance for each corresponding WATT data FHIR resource created, and
-* #4 - one [AuditEvent](http://hl7.org/fhir/R4/ehrsrle/ehrsrle-auditevent.html) and one [US Core Provenance (R4)] instance for each corresponding WAT data FHIR resource updated
+* #4 - one [AuditEvent](http://hl7.org/fhir/R4/ehrsrle/ehrsrle-auditevent.html) and one [US Core Provenance (R4)] instance for each corresponding WATT data FHIR resource updated

 <p>&nbsp;</p>

 ### Data Examples

-Example FHIR resource instances illustrating the expected contents of the WAT and RLE data (FHIR resource instances) the EHR actor system will store after each of the _FHIR RLE Events_:
+Example FHIR resource instances illustrating the expected contents of the WATT and RLE data (FHIR resource instances) the EHR actor system will store after each of the _FHIR RLE Events_:

 **_1. Originate/Retain Record Entry_**
 - [Condition-skinwoundassert-originate](Condition-skinwoundassert-originate.html)